Different Types of Surgical Forceps

 Kelly Hemostatic Forceps

-Buy our top product in this category: 5 1/2" kelly hemostatic forceps (curved & titanium)
+Our top product in this category: 5 1/2" Kelly Hemostatic Forceps, Curved, Titanium

 Kocher Hemostatic Forceps